Not just a new name for a project status meeting!

 Instead, consider this approach to introducing stand-up meetings:

-1. Introduce team members to the objectives of a stand-up meeting.
-Start breaking the mindset of the familiar report-status-to-the-project-manager meeting.
+1. Introduce developers to the objectives of a stand-up meeting.

-2. Train team members in the practices of the stand-up meeting.
-You’ll want the entire team familiar with the small set of rules governing these meetings.
+• You’ll want the entire team familiar with the small set of principles that underpin these meetings.
 Without this common understanding, you’ll find that your stand-up meetings will soon become unproductive.

 3. Determine the key logistics and specifics of your implementation of stand-up meetings.
-Are you actually going to be standing?
-Fines or later arrival?
-Along with several other start-up choices.

-4. Ensuring an efficient, effective daily stand-up meeting.
-After you’ve conducted a few stand-up meetings, go through your first retrospective discussion and repeat that activity in a few weeks, deciding collectively what aspects of your own implementation should be continued, improved or abandoned.
+• After you’ve conducted a few stand-up meetings, go through your first retrospective discussion and repeat that activity in a few weeks, deciding collectively what aspects of your own implementation should be continued, improved or abandoned.

 1. The Stand-Up Meeting . . .
 What’s it All About?
 The Meeting Objectives.